iaurg/Computer-Science-Study/README.md

-# Javascript-Exercises
+# Computer Programming Exercises
-Some exercises in my journey of javascript
+Some exercises in my journey of computer science

 Reading/Coursing:

 Start:

-- Coursing The Complete Web Developer in 2018: Zero to Mastery / **Finished!**
+- The Complete Web Developer in 2018: Zero to Mastery / **Finished!**
 - Mastering my skill in learn with: https://www.coursera.org/learn/learning-how-to-learn - **Finished!**
 - Go Week RocketSeat, created a twitter with react and react native https://github.com/Italox/twitter-react - **Finished!**
 - Rocketseat Javascript Starter - **Finished!**
 - Mastery: The Keys to Success and Long-Term Fulfillment / **Finished!**
+- Introduction in Computer Science with Python (USP) - https://bit.ly/2IIVuWe / **Finished!**
 - Following https://github.com/Italox/traduz-ai/blob/master/javascript/001-como-aprender-js-corretamente.md - After I seeing i'm not too good in "The Complete Web Developer" advanced section, i started again in javascript with another eyes and instructions to see the real base of language and understand the meaning of this. ->

 - Professional: Javascript for Web Developers vol 3rd / Pag: 234